Data protection notice for study participants

 If the interview involves questions about your own state of health or that of a loved one, we require your consent for data processing (Art.
 6 paragraph 1 a, Art.
 9 paragraph 2, letter a of GDPR).

-The participation agreement serves as a supporting document and is stored for 10 years in accordance with legal requirements.
-The recording of the discussion is destroyed at the earliest possible time after completion of the study.
+The participation agreement serves as a supporting document and is stored for 10.5 years after your participation in accordance with legal requirements.
+For usability research, the recording of the discussion is destroyed no later than 10.5 years after your participation.
+For market research, the recording of the discussion is destroyed no later than 5.5 years after your participation.

 Transmission of data to third parties